Getting out the house to go to school can be a challenge for many parents. Read these 5 tips to make for a smooth morning routine for school.

 3. Get a good night’s rest

-Make sure you get your eight hours of sleep the night before school, especially the first days of school.
-Kids should sleep 10-12 hours.
+Make sure you get your eight hours of sleep while your kids get 10-12 hours, especially the first days of school.
 Tired parents and kids too cranky to function are the last things you need come school mornings.

-On weekends, I let myself wake up with no alarm nearby.
-On school and work days, however, waking up before the kids is crucial.
-This is the time of day when I can get myself ready, tend to things I need to, and be fully alert before they wake up.
+Waking up before the kids is crucial for any parent who doesn’t want to drag her way through the morning.
+This is the time of day when you can get yourself ready, tend to things you need to, and be fully alert before they wake up.

 Waking up early allows you to take care of your needs first.
 You can also do things you’d rather do alone like packing lunches to getting dressed.
 And you can use that time to prepare breakfast and avoid hungry and cranky children.